 They don’t have one!

-Let me clarify- it is very rare to get any compensation from Disney for the weather, with the exception of Hurricanes.
+Let me clarify- it is very rare to get any compensation from Disney for the weather, with the exception of Hurricanes and special event tickets.
 Generally, with a hurricane, Disney will bend over backwards to get you rescheduled or home before the hurricane hits (and maybe a little more depending on the circumstances)

-But that also means that we’ve had our fair share of afternoon thunder storms while we are at the water parks.
+The water parks are a great way to cool off while on vacation, but that also means that we’ve had our fair share of afternoon thunderstorms while we are at the water parks.

-So do the parks close?
-Yes and No. If there are thunder storms or lightning in the area (or it’s actively pouring) they will close the attractions.
-If it’s just cloudy or there is a light sprinkle but no lightning, they will keep them open.
+So do the Disney Water Parks close?
+Yes and No. If there are thunderstorms or lightning in the area (or it’s actively pouring) they will close the attractions.
+An Annoucement will be shared throughout the whole parks, and the Cast Members will help to guide you to areas while they wait for the storms to pass.
+If it’s just cloudy or there is a light sprinkle but no lightning, Disney will keep the Water Parks open.

 It’s actually one of our favorite things to go to the water parks after there was a good rain- because they will be pretty empty and we will be able to jump on the rides and just have a good time!